Dr. Daniel Edward Young Professor of Political Science; Department Chair

 B.A., Calvin College

-Dr. Young is a political theorist with research interests in modern political thought, the political theory of international relations, and the intersection of theology and political theory.
-He has presented papers at several academic conferences in the United States and has contributed chapters to two books.
+Dr. Young is a political theorist with research interests in contemporary political thought, the political theory of international relations, and the intersection of theology and political theory.
+He has presented papers at several academic conferences in the United States and has authored articles, book chapters, and book reviews.
 His current research is on the relationship of political liberalism and natural law.

 - Political Ideologies

-Political Ideologies A survey of contemporary political ideologies such as liberalism, conservatism, socialism, and others.
+(4 credits) (NWCore option under Self and Society) (American politics) A survey of contemporary political ideologies such as liberalism, conservatism, socialism, and others.
 Students will seek to understand the relevance of these ideologies for public policy, and will seek to develop a Christian perspective on, and critique of, contemporary ideologies.
-(4 credits)